942 Yosemite Hikes by smbrady17first prev 1 next last

 Hite Cove used to be a seasonal home to the Ahwahneechee Native Americans and later to a group of gold miners.
 All artifacts found along the trail and in Hite Cove should remain where they were found.

-Yosemite Valley, Yosemite National Park1.5 miles SE of Yosemite Valley, Yosemite National Park
+Yosemite National Park9.6 miles S of Yosemite National Park

 Located in Yosemite National Park, Glacier Point gives a birds-eye-view of the park you can't find anywhere else.
 It can be accessed by both hiking and driving through the park, though the roads may be closed until early to late May due to snow.
 Glacier Point towers over Yosemite Valley, sitting at 7,214 ft compared to the 4,000 ft valley floor.

 From Glacier Point visitors are able to see the famous Half Dome, Vernal Falls, Nevada Falls, Yosemite Falls, El Capitan, and the Yosemite High Country.
 Each season offers a different view and feel for visitors.
 Come in the winter and you will see a snow covered Half Dome and High Country.
 Spring comes with the promise of new green leaves and roaring, snowmelt fed waterfalls.
 The summer still offers plenty of views, though a lot of tourists will be visiting.
 Fall brings a change of leaves throughout the park, and so it provides a beautiful contrast to the granite cliffs all around.